Brett and Barbara in SFO for the week.

 [with “Huck Finn” exception, as noted:]

-To enlarge on earlier reckless remarks, that Samuel Clemens is a children’s-writer because he had no sense of real “evil,” (*) just cartoons of it to flatter our own sensation of moral ennoblement:
+To enlarge on earlier reckless remarks, that Samuel Clemens is a children’s-writer because he had no sense of real “evil,” (*) just cartoons of it to flatter our own sensation of our own moral ennoblement:

 Turn to Henry James.
 He “got” evil.
 It’s quite scary.
 Real evil, moving in the world.
 Evil moving in people’s drawing rooms, and people’s marriages, not “Nazis” or “Serial Killers” or “KuKlux Klansmen,” or any other such inventions we can pretend are not ourselves.
 James displays evil to make blood run cold.
 [How a father, a widely admired great man, can systematically destroy his own daughter over the years with his kingly sarcasm (“Washington Square”).
 Or Madame Merle and Gilbert Osmond manipulating a young woman (“Portrait”).]
 No writer describes evil as knowingly as James.
 Must have been a cold-blooded man.
 Or a broken-hearted man.